Turkey Cafe: History

 Further renovations were made in 1927 when Winn decided to modernise the entrance, making the front appear more art deco than art nouveau.
 Wakerley allowed the changes, as long as Winn restored the shop to its original appearance once the lease was done.
-Unfortunately, when Winn's family sold the Turkey Cafe to Brucciani Bakers Ltd. in 1963, no restoration actually occurred.
+Unfortunately, when Winn's family sold the Turkey Cafe to Brucciani Bakers Ltd in 1963, no restoration actually occurred.
 Under the Brucciani family, the Turkey cafe became a coffee and ice-cream shop.
 The reputation of the cafe as a location for woman to gather continued, and in 1966, the cafe had a "Ladies Only" room.
 After the Sex Discrimination Act 1975 came into law, they could no longer prohibit men from entering.
 In 1968, the cafe was once again renovated.
 The result was a mixture of old and new.
 The original interior tiled walls were panelled over, a tiled mural of a turkey was added, and smaller windows were inserted.

-The Turkey Cafe underwent yet another renovation process after Rayner Opticians Ltd. purchased the property in 1982.
+The Turkey Cafe underwent yet another renovation process after Rayner Opticians Ltd purchased the property in 1982.
 The interior was altered greatly to accommodate the new business that it would house, and curved windows were added to the above stories.
 However, the etched glass windows on the ground floor and the front arch were kept and restored to their original condition.
-Rayners tracked down the Hathernware Ceramics Ltd. of Loughborough who was the only firm experienced in using the terra cotta material needed for restoration.
+Rayners tracked down the Hathernware Ceramics Ltd of Loughborough who was the only firm experienced in using the terra cotta material needed for restoration.
 The opticians were also fortunate enough to have the original architectural drawings and a 1910 photograph, which architects Sawday and Moffat had in their archives.
-Rayners then commissioned Deardon Briggs Designs Ltd. to follow these plans for the restoration process and creation of reproductions.
+Rayners then commissioned Deardon Briggs Designs Ltd to follow these plans for the restoration process and creation of reproductions.
 In the end, the restoration of the exterior cost over £30,000, with Leicester City Council contributing £5,000.

 For two decades the building served as an optician's office, but in 2014 the building was returned to its original purpose as a cafe during the day and a cocktail bar at night.
-Now called 1901 - The Turkey Cafe representing the year the building was constructed and many original features have been exposed and restored. rep. The building has also been listed as a grade two building for its art nouveau style architecture, making it clear that the building is of architectural and historic special interest.
+Now called 1901 – The Turkey Cafe representing the year the building was constructed and many original features have been exposed and restored.
+The building has also been listed as a Grade II building for its art nouveau style architecture, making it clear that the building is of architectural and historic special interest.
 To the people of Leicester, the building certainly is worth preserving and does have an interesting history.
 The building has served as a cafe, restaurant, meeting place, ice-cream parlour, and unexpectedly an office for opticians.
 While numerous buildings were destroyed during and after the World Wars, including all of Winn's other cafes, the Turkey Cafe has remained.
 Now, the building has come full circle, standing restored in its original appearance and serving as a cafe.